 |The EPA Oil Spills Prevention and Preparedness Regulations Webpage (https://www.epa.gov/oil-spills-prevention-and-preparedness-regulations) now includes a link to the OECA webpage and March 26, 2020 memorandum for COVID-19 Implications for EPA's Enforcement and Compliance Assurance Program.|

 California Aboveground Petroleum Storage Act

 The Aboveground Petroleum Storage Act (APSA) applies to owners and operators with a total storage capacity of 1,320 gallons* or more of petroleum at a facility.
-Petroleum stored in aboveground tanks, containers, and equipment 55-gallons or greater is subject to this law.
 The Department of Environmental Health (DEH), Hazardous Materials Division (HMD) is the Certified Unified Program Agency (CUPA) responsible for the regulatory inspections of all Tank Facilities subject to APSA in the County of San Diego.
 The main purpose of the APSA inspection program is to verify tank facilities have prepared and are implementing a Federal Spill Prevention, Control, and Countermeasure (SPCC) Plan.

 In APSA, the term “petroleum” means crude oil, or a fraction thereof, that is liquid at 60 degrees Fahrenheit temperature and 14.7 pounds per square inch absolute pressure.
 Please refer to the state law for additional information.